Cookbook

 We love a rhubarb crumble but when there is a glut, we need to be creative to make the most of this abundant springtime fruit (or is it a vegetable??).
 I have shared on here previously the recipe for rhubarb cordial (April 2023), a favourite of ours.
 As I often make lemon curd when we have an egg glut, I decided to adapt the recipe and method to make a delicious rhubarb curd.

 Making this curd is not quick as, with any curd, slow is key.
-However, your patience and efforts are rewarded with a jar that combines the wonderful …
+However, your patience and efforts are rewarded with a jar that combines the …

 Read more…